 The other option is to sort of hack your own version together.
 It’s not perfect but it works with a little babysitting.
 Again, I haven’t found a blender with a build in spout that actually has good reviews.

 So I’d recommend using a large capacity blender to mix these, then transfer immediately to your tiki cups, or to a beverage dispenser.
 You’ll need to keep the beverage dispenser chilled on ice in order to keep things frozen.
-If it’s a hot day, be sure to keep this in a shady place.
-Maybe under an umbrella or in the garage.

 Every now and then, give the dispenser a shake to keep things loose enough to flow out of the spout, and more evenly frozen.
 If things start to melt, transfer the dispenser into the freeze for awhile.